 In this first image above, one of my favorite trays is a felt rose transfer with tweezers.
-These felt roses are great because you can use them with a variety of works, such as patterning and sorting, and with a variety of transferring tools.
-I bought these roses at Michaels.
+These felt roses are great because you can use them with various works, such as patterning and sorting, and with various transferring tools.
+I bought these roses at Michael’s.
 The tray and the ceramic bowls are from Goodwill.

 Next, we have a simple heart gem transfer.
-I love the sound the heart gems make as they plop into the dish.
-You can present this work as a simple beginning hand transfer and then make it increasingly difficult for little fingers with various transferring tools.
+I love the heart gems’ sound as they plop into the dish.
+You can present this work as a simple beginning hand transfer, making it increasingly difficult for little fingers with various transferring tools.
 I bought the gems at Michaels.
 The tray and the ceramic bowls are from Goodwill.

-Finally, in the bottom image is a small clear and red gem sorting activity using tweezers.
-Same gem package as the above works.
+Finally, in the bottom image is a small clear and red gem sorting activity using tweezers—the same gem package as the above works.
 The tray and the ceramic bowls are from Goodwill.

+I love these Valentine’s Math Clip Cards!
 I found these red mini clothespins at a local craft store.
 The hearts are simple cardboard.
-You can easily make these hearts but I chose to shell out the 99 cents for two packages of 12.
+You can easily make these hearts, but I chose to shell out the 99 cents for two packages of 12.
 I wrote numbers on the hearts with a red marker.

-The children can go through the cards one by one or use dice to find a number to a clothespin to the heart.
-I love this work because it continues to work fine motor skills for older children.
+The children can go through the cards individually or use dice to find a number to a clothespin to the heart.
+I love this work because it continues to improve fine motor skills for older children.

-I made these heart counter cards to help my 4-year-old with beginning math.
+These heart counter cards help preschoolers with beginning math.
 I found the gems at Michaels and fit the white circles on the heart to match the size.

-You can present the cards along with the white dots, or you can present the cards without any dots and have the child match the number by rolling dice and then finding the appropriate number card and a number of gems.
+You can present the cards with the white dots or the cards without any dots and have the child match the number by rolling dice and finding the appropriate number card and several gems.

 Resources Used in these Montessori Activities